Extras cover in private health insurance

 What is extras cover?

-Extras cover is a type of health insurance that covers you for out-of-hospital medical care.
+Extras cover (otherwise known as general or ancillary cover) is a type of health insurance that covers you for out-of-hospital medical care.
 Also called ancillary cover or general treatment, it covers a range of services that aren’t included under Medicare, like dental treatment, prescription glasses, physio, acupuncture and more.
 They’re typically treatments you may rely on regularly throughout the year and can attract ongoing costs each time you visit.

 Services covered by extras health insurance